fermyon/developer/content/cloud/quickstart.md

 ## Log in to the Fermyon Cloud

 Now, let's log in to the Fermyon Cloud.
-You will be using your [GitHub user account](https://docs.github.com/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/remembering-your-github-username-or-email) to sign in.
+You will be using your [GitHub user account](https://docs.github.com/account-and-profile/setting-up-and-managing-your-personal-account-on-github/managing-email-preferences/remembering-your-github-username-or-email) to sign in:

 <!-- @selectiveCpy -->